huggingface/transformers/docs/source/en/model_doc/gpt_neox.md

 ### Expected speedups

-Below is an expected speedup diagram that compares pure inference time between the native implementation in transformers using `stockmark/gpt-neox-japanese-1.4b` checkpoint and the Flash Attention 2 version of the model using two different sequence lengths.
+Below is an expected speedup diagram that compares pure inference time between the native implementation in transformers using `stockmark/gpt-neox-japanese-1.4b` checkpoint and the Flash Attention 2 version of the model using a sequence length of 2048.

 <div style="text-align: center">
 <img src="https://huggingface.co/datasets/ybelkada/documentation-images/resolve/main/gpt-neox-1.8b-speedup.jpg">